raiden-network/spec/terminology.rst

        Amount of token locked in the contract.

    Transferred amount
-       Monotonically increasing amount of token transferred from one node to another.
+       Monotonically increasing amount of tokens transferred from one Raiden node to another.
+It represents all the finalized transfers.
+For the pending transfers, check :term:`locked amount`.

    Net Balance
        Net of balance in a contract.
 May be negative or positive.
 Negative for ``A(B)`` if ``A(B)`` received more tokens than it spent.
 For example ``net_balance(A) = transferred_amount(A) - transferred_amount(B)``